bjhend/browser-in-docker/README.md

 ### `build`

 Build the Docker image passing the configuration settings from `config` as arguments to the Dockerfile.
-Calls `xhost` to enable X server connections for containers started by current user.

 ### `update`